On the loop trail in the Altmühltal valley

 The elongated Bubenheimer Berg is also known as Hoher Stein.
 From the Vielsteine rest area, 476 metres above sea level, there is a wide view of the surrounding landscape.

 The top of the Bubenheimer Berg also offers a glimpse into the history of the earth.
-When a meteorite struck around 30 kilometres away almost 15 million years ago, chunks of rock were hurled as far as here.
+When a meteorite struck about 30 kilometres away almost 15 million years ago, chunks of rock were hurled as far as here.
 The impact is known as the Ries event and left behind an almost circular, flat crater between the Swabian and Franconian Jura mountains, which is one of the best-preserved large impact craters on earth.

 The giant ejection has left traces on the top of the Bubenheimer Berg in the form of so-called härtlings.
 Härtlings are formed when other rock that is less resistant to weathering is removed from around very resistant rock.
 The specimens at this location have formed from malm, mass limestone and dolomite clods and are up to several cubic metres in size.